shieldworks/aegis-web/docs/sdk.md

 `Watch` synchronizes the internal state of the workload by talking to [**Aegis Safe**][aegis-safe] regularly.
-It periodically calls `Fetch()` behind-the-scenes to get its work done.
-Once it fetches the secrets, it saves it to the location defined in the `AEGIS_SIDECAR_SECRETS_PATH` environment variable (*`/opt/aegis/secrets.json` by default*).
+It periodically calls `Fetch()` behind the scenes to get its work done.
+Once it fetches the secrets, it saves them to the location defined in the `AEGIS_SIDECAR_SECRETS_PATH` environment variable (*`/opt/aegis/secrets.json` by default*).

 [aegis-safe]: https://github.com/zerotohero-dev/aegis-safe